 Basis fo All bank workers The next set of questions asks about your immediate manager.
 By this we mean the person or people you report to when you're at work.
 This could be your line manager, placement manager, supervisor or someone else you report to directly.
-How would you like to answer these questions (Q12) n=17,218 62.4% I don't regularly report to the same person so I will answer about my general experience of managers at this organisation 37.6%
+How would you like to answer these questions (Q12) n=17,218 I will answer about the manager I always / usually report to 62.4% I don't regularly report to the same person so I will answer about my general experience of managers at this organisation 37.6%